hidglobal/digitalpersona-access-management-api/docs/samples/digitalpersona-native-api-samples.md

 # Native API Sample Applications

-The DigitalPersona Native API Sample Applications consist of an application written in C++ and one written in .NET.
+The DigitalPersona Native API Sample Applications consist of Windows applications written in C++ and .NET,  and a web-based application built using the RESTful protocol.

 View the [Native API documentation](https://hidglobal.github.io/digitalpersona-native-api/) documentation.